udayrt/miniorange-saml-sp-plugin/README.md

-# Miniorange SAML SP Plugin
+# Miniorange SAML Plugin for Jenkins
 miniOrange SAML Single Sign On (SSO) plugin acts as a SAML Service Provider which can be configured to establish trust between the plugin and SAML capable Identity Providers to securely authenticate the user to the Jenkins.

 Features of Jenkins Saml SP Plugin